 By JAN M. OLSEN and KARL RITTER

-COPENHAGEN, Denmark (AP) — A gunman opened fired inside a busy shopping mall in the Danish capital on Sunday, killing several people and wounding several others, police said.
+COPENHAGEN, Denmark (AP) — A gunman opened fire in a Copenhagen shopping mall, one of the largest of its kind in Scandinavia, killing several people and wounding several others on Sunday, police said.

-Images from the scene showed people running out of the mall, and TV2 posted a photo of a man being put on a stretcher.
+Images from the scene showed people running out of the mall, and Denmark’s TV2 broadcaster posted a photo of a man being put on a stretcher.
 Witnesses said people were crying and hid in shops.
-After the shooting, an enormous contingent heavily-armed police officers patrolled the area, with several fire department vehicles also parked outside the mall.

 Copenhagen Mayor Sophie H. Andersen tweeted: “Terrible reports of shooting in Fields.
 We do not yet know for sure how many were injured or dead, but it is very serious.”

 Shortly after the shooting, the royal palace said a reception with Crown Prince Frederik connected to the Tour de France cycling race had been canceled.
-The first three stages of the race were held in Denmark this year.
+The first three stages of the race were held in Denmark this year, the palace said in a statement.
 The reception was due to be held on the royal yacht that is moored in Soenderborg, the town where the third stage ended.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.